 Teach your employees (especially your managers) how to give and receive constructive feedback using communication tools like the ones recommended in the book Crucial Conversations, including speaking up in crucial moments effectively.

-This helps employees feel confident giving frequent, in-the-moment feedback to their peers, managers, and direct reports.
+This helps employees feel confident giving frequent feedback to their peers, managers, and direct reports.
 Providing a peer recognition feedback app also helps employees own the process of giving positive feedback and shows everyone at the company the excellent work others are doing.

 Beyond feedback between managers and employees, people are able to bring their whole self to work when they have genuine, authentic relationships with those that they are drawn to.